vegabs/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hello! 👋🏻 My name is Gabriela Vega, I’m an Electrical Engineering Undergraduate Student at [Peruvian University of Applied Sciences — UPC](http://upc.edu.pe/), Lima, Peru.
+Hello! 👋🏻 My name is Gabriela Vega, I’m an Electrical Engineering Undergraduate Student at [Peruvian University of Applied Sciences — UPC](http://upc.edu.pe/), Peru.

 I’m interested in the interseccion of **technology + design** in the research areas of Human-Computer Interaction, Artificial Intelligence, AR/VR and Internet of Things.\
 \
 Currently, I’m a Visiting Undergraduate Researcher at the [Interactive Organisms Lab — UC Davis](http://iolab.ucdavis.edu/people.html), advised by Professor [Katia Vega](https://scholar.google.com/citations?user=No4mGbsAAAAJ&hl=es) working on wearables for dogs using IMU sensors.\
 \